 If you'd wondered casually where Guy Maddin's been all these weeks, months, years, then you haven't read the snootier cineaste tabloids that remind us he's traveled the world and the eighteen seas shooting weird shorts on weird soundstages with his cool (and/or literally cold) friends.
-Now he's slung all those shorts together in order to re-witness the allegorical birth of cinema, from its slow crawl out of the silent fallopian Méliès ocular orifice, gaining momentum like an uncooked bullet monocle crosscutting through Intolerance valleys to come home and find Jolson belting out "Mammy" as the heavy silence of his meshugginah papa offers barbed wire reproach against this strange speeding cokey locomotive...
-I mean, it's jazz papa!
-Vitaphone 4ever... and then... what?
-The tracks run out at a cliff overlooking Cinemascope and Technicolor.
-Maddin shuns everything except the old 2-Strip.
-We walk from here, down into the gully to pick up undeveloped scraps tossed by wasteful cinematographers.
+Now he's slung all those shorts together in order to re-witness the allegorical birth of cinema: its slow crawl out of the silent fallopian Méliès ocular orifice, its uncooked bullet monocle pace as it crosscuts through Intolerance valleys, its slop to the dusty floor in time to find Jolson belting out "Mammy" as the heavy silence of his meshugginah papa offers naught but silent film barbed wire-rimmed be-spectacled reproach.
+Too late, old rabbi, wave, Harpo-like, into the collapsing iris as thou wilt, but thou shalt not not speak again!
+Cinema is born as howling amnesiac, its cries washed away in rhtythm of the celluloid train tracks.

-But still these characters know that when the films's not running, you're not there, but you're at least preserved, even if only in some struck sodbuster's mind's eye, seeing you get that purty bath, scrubbed by that purty maid - the viewer at the roadshow remembers that picture - you don't remember him at all.
-Future generations will see you in your bath but now the colors will have all turned to rust.
-If you're in a Guy Maddin movie, that rust has happened ahead of time, two or three feet ahead, just enough for your nightmare third-eye fevered brain to hallucinate patterns upon the bubbling Ektachrome shower curtain into which your silhouette dissolves and merges, just enough to distract you so so the skeleton insurance defrauders can lull you into a gentle trance.
-Your worthless squirming signature on a piece of paper is all they need, and they'll stop pestering you.
-Sign here.
-Initial there and sleep on, and on into the ever chugging night as the track culls you like a ticking clock scrubbing blackness from the pink skin of the sky by force of habit.
+A good dreamer doesn't know he's dreaming (for he'd wake), nor a character that he's fiction (for we'd wake, and only Brecht or Godard would want that).
+But in Maddin's world, consciousness extends beyond both waking and dreaming to a new third thing that's better than either, a kind of long great white northern slumbering.
+Winnipeg--as he notes in his previous film--has the most sleepwalkers of any city.
+Thus he is unusually bestowed with the gift of mixing film viewing with 'living' in a film as the ultimate in real viewing.
+Characters in most films are aware of the importance of keeping from the audience their full awareness of the mise-en-scene frame boundaries.
+They don't need a silver nitrate fireball held right against their mother's temple to keep them from squawking that it's all a gag.
+They don't want us to stir from our slumber because--to them--we are like the semi-slumbering couch potato titans in Cabin in the Woods, or the languid Red Wolves in the cave the lumberjack infiltrates to rescue Margot.
+One disgruntled click of a button and everyone on this 'train' will cease to exist.But still these characters set about seeing you get that bath, scrubbed by that pretty maid.
+The rube at the roadshow remembers but you don't remember him at all.
+Future generations will see you in your bath, but now the colors will have all turned to rust.
+If you're in a Guy Maddin movie, that rust has happened ahead of time, just far enough for your nightmare third-eye fevered brain to hallucinate patterns upon the bubbling Ektachrome shower curtain into which your silhouette dissolves.
+It's just enough to distract you, so the skeleton insurance defrauders can lull you into a gentle trance.
+Your worthless squirming signature on a piece of paper is all they need.
+Sign and they'll stop pestering you!
+Sign....shhhh... ine.
+Initial there and sleeep on....dream and slumber forward into the ever chugging night--sleep while moving faster than you could run.
+The track culls you forth like a ticking clock, scrubbing blackness from the pink skin of the sky by force of the tick-tock habit.
 What else does the world turn for, if not lack of other options?
-Has anyone convinced it to stop twirling like a mad idiot around the sun, stopped winding it?
-Instead, we're 'orbiting' like a moth desperate to burn back up in the mother light of an empty projector, to drink from the sun like a mammary fountain and be reborn as an angel.
-Every moth who made it past that shade has never told us they regretted it.
-Even if they're swept up with the dropped popcorn at the end of the night, they had that moment... and they're still here.
-They're gone now, but there's always another show.
-Goddamn it.
-There's always another show.
+Has anyone convinced it to stop twirling like a mad idiot around the sun, to slow its roll and stop unwinding itself?
+They don't bother to try anymore.
+We're stuck 'orbiting' the sun like a moth around a light fixture, and it's all mom's fault.
+We get desperate to burn back up in the white heat of an empty projector, to drink from the sun like a mammary flame fountain and be reborn as an angel... on a new UV-ray disc, the new UV-ray players coming soon - 2034 at the latest.

 |Margot (Clara Furey) of the Ridden Red Wolves|